catalyzeio/stratum-docs/initial-setup.md

 ---
-title: Compliant Cloud Initial Setup
+title: The Platform Initial Setup
 category: getting-started
-Summary: Brand new to Compliant Cloud?
+Summary: Brand new to The Platform?
 Start here!
 ---

-This article is intended to get you up and running on your new [Compliant Cloud](https://datica.com/compliant-cloud) [environment](/compliant-cloud/articles/concepts/environments).
+This article is intended to get you up and running on your new [The Platform](https://datica.com/compliant-cloud) [environment](/compliant-cloud/articles/concepts/environments).
 If you'd like to read more, please look through the rest of the [Getting Started guides](/compliant-cloud/getting-started/).

-If you don't yet have an environment, or you have questions on Compliant Cloud's capabilities and offerings, [please get in touch](/compliant-cloud/articles/contact).
+If you don't yet have an environment, or you have questions on The Platform's capabilities and offerings, [please get in touch](/compliant-cloud/articles/contact).

 ## 1. Access

 Once your new environment has been provisioned and is ready to use, you will receive two emails.
 The first is simply a notification that it's ready, which you will receive for every environment.
 This contains your environment's **public hostname** - take note of this for later.
 The second is an invitation to join the new **organization** that has been created for you - this will only be sent for the very first environment that we provision for you.
-The invitation email contains a link to the [Compliant Cloud dashboard](https://product.datica.com/compliant-cloud) - click it!
+The invitation email contains a link to the [The Platform dashboard](https://product.datica.com/compliant-cloud) - click it!

-The Compliant Cloud dashboard will prompt you to sign in with your Datica account - if you don't have one already, you can also create one at this point - just follow the instructions on the page.
-After signing in (or creating a new account, verifying your email address, then signing in), click the "Compliant Cloud" link from the product list.
+The The Platform dashboard will prompt you to sign in with your Datica account - if you don't have one already, you can also create one at this point - just follow the instructions on the page.
+After signing in (or creating a new account, verifying your email address, then signing in), click the "The Platform" link from the product list.
 You should see your organization in the upper-right corner:

 <center>![org corner](/compliant-cloud/articles/images/org_corner.png)</center>